classgraph/classgraph/README.md

 This can be useful in hot-swapping of changes to static constants in classfiles if the constant value is changed and the class is re-compiled while the code is running.
 (Neither the JVM nor the Eclipse debugger will hot-replace static constant initializer values if you change them while running code, so you can pick up changes this way instead).

 By default, this only matches static final fields that have public visibility.
 To override this (and allow the matching of private, protected and package-private static final fields), call `.ignoreFieldVisibility()` before calling `.scan()`.
-(This will cause the scan to take longer and consume more memory.
-By default, only public fields are scanned for efficiency reasons, and to conservatively respect the Java visibility rules.)
+This may cause the scan to take longer and consume more memory.
+(By default, only public fields are scanned for efficiency reasons, and to conservatively respect the Java visibility rules.)

 ```java
 // Only Mechanism 1 is applicable -- attach a MatchProcessor before calling .scan():